Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 coordination step can avoid it.
 Fast means those coordination steps stay short and conditional, never becoming an open-ended wait for an extension feature to succeed.
-Works means missed or late extension material follows that feature's deterministic fallback, such as Tier 1 consensus_fallback entropy for RNG or normal Export retry/expiry, rather than blocking core consensus.
+Works means missed or late extension material follows that feature's deterministic fallback rather than blocking core consensus.

 ## Fallback Semantics

-RNG and Export use similar positive-path sidecar gates, but they do not have the same safe fallback.
 RNG closes with a deterministic consensus-bound fallback digest (Tier 1) in either of two cases: (1) when peers cannot establish an accepted participant_aligned or validator_quorum entropy set in time, or (2) whenever the round's active validator view is not UNLReport-backed — no on-ledger